 Each year, the PhD Program at the Robert H. Smith School of Business receives hundreds of applications from qualified individuals for the limited number of spots available in our program.
-Our students come to the program with a variety of experiences and interests from countries around the world.
+Our goal is to enroll 1-3 students per area of specialization each fall.
+Our students bring to the program a variety of experiences and interests from countries around the world.

-Individuals applying should have a desire to pursue research not only for the dissertation but to produce research that can be published throughout their time as a student and later as a faculty member at a research academic institution.
-Because research requires strong analytical skills, individuals holding the equivalent of a bachelor's degree and two semesters of quantitative course work at the college level (i.e., mathematics, statistics, economics, etc.) are eligible to apply for admission to the PhD Program.
+Our training focuses on developing students to produce quality research and obtain placement as tenure-track faculty at very high research-active universities.
+Because research requires strong analytical skills, individuals holding the equivalent of a bachelor's degree and two semesters of quantitative coursework at the college level (i.e., mathematics, statistics, economics, etc.) are eligible to apply for admission to the PhD Program.
 Our admission selection committees look for complete and competitive applicants as well as the ability to conduct, analyze, write and present research.
 The profile of a competitive applicant is as follows:

 - Test Scores

 - GMAT test scores = 700 or higher.